MillerRabin/thinker-robot/readme.md

 a valid route.
 It tries to evaluate different route if current route is blocked.
 It stops the sequence of tasks if no route is available.

+## What Thinker Robot can do?

+ * You pick a point at 3D environment and conditions.
+The robot will decide how to move arm to achieve the goal.
+ * Using engines physical constraints to evaluate a valid movement strategy
+ * Using negative planes to achieve positions which inaccessible by normal way.
+ * Engine synchronization support.
+As example, it makes possible to move a teaspoon with sugar without scattering.
+ * Speed and delays supports.
+ * Queue supports

 ## Connect your manipulator to Open Thinker Robot

 ### Engine mapping